Soft drinks and ethical nihilism

 If you were to construct such a philosophical argument for or against the consumption of soft drinks, this argument would itself be subject to analysis.
 For example, if you assert that soft drinks are morally good because penguins can only be found on Svalbard, your assertion would be flawed.
 I would reject it as irrelevant—a non sequitur—and contradicted by the empirical falsehood of its premise: Penguins are not observed on Svalbard but elsewhere.

 In the epistemology of science, since Karl Popper, there is a special class of hypothesis scientists reject because it is unfalsifiable.
 If you were to assert that soft drinks are good because, in a dream, you saw the bodhisattva Vajrapani smile beatifically after downing a Pepsi, I would reject your assertion because I would have no way of knowing whether Vajrapani communicates absolute truths about the universe through the timing of his facial expressions in your dreams.
-He just might, with a probability very near zero, but the point is I could not check.
+He just might do that, with a probability very near zero, but the point is I could not check.

 Thus ethics contains some arguments that are provably bad, in the limited sense that they are illogical or otherwise useless as arguments go.